fizzle77/JAFDTC/doc/Airframe_F15E.md

 # Configurable Systems

-A Strike Eagle configuration supports settings spanning one system as described below.
-Each of these systems implements the link and reset functionality mentioned in the overview of the
-[system editor page](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#system-editor-page).
+A Strike Eagle configuration supports settings spanning three systems as described below.
+Each of these systems implements the link and reset functionality mentioned in the overview of the [system editor page](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#system-editor-page).

 Priort to uploading, you should ensure the relevant systems are powered up and functional.